Han Kuo-yu: 2020 presidential campaign

 Soon after Han took office as mayor, support for Han as a candidate for the 2020 Taiwan presidential election began to build.
 Han initially refused calls for him to contest the election, and later stated that he would not participate in the 2019 Kuomintang presidential primary.
 A week after that statement, Han said that he would abide by Kuomintang's primary process, opening the door for his potential nomination as a presidential candidate.
 On 5 June 2019, Han announced that he would stand in the Kuomintang presidential primary.
 Han registered for the primary three days after his announcement.
 Han scheduled five rallies for the primary, with the last one held on 8 July in Hsinchu City.
 On 15 July, he won the Kuomintang presidential primary and was formally nominated as the Kuomintang presidential candidate on 28 July 2019.

 Han held a presidential election rally on 8 September 2019 at Xingfu Shuiyang Park (Chinese:幸福水漾公園) in Sanchong District, New Taipei, with former president Ma Ying-jeou and KMT chairperson Wu Den-yih in attendance.
 Han conveyed four main points of his campaign platform, which were to defend the Republic of China, to love Chinese culture, to uphold freedom and democracy and to never forget the struggling people.
 He began a three-month leave of absence despite having serving only six months of his term to focus on his presidential campaign, delegating mayoral duties to Yeh Kuang-shih from 15 October 2019.
-A right-wing populist, during his presidential campaign Han was dubbed the "Taiwanese Trump" by the media for his outspoken attitude and similar conservative political positions to American president Donald Trump.
-On 11 November 2019, Han officially picked former Premier Chang San-cheng as his running mate for the election.
+Some media outlet dubbed Han the "Taiwanese Trump" for his outspoken attitude and similar conservative political positions to American president Donald Trump.
+On 11 November 2019, Han officially picked former premier Chang San-cheng as his running mate for the election.
 The Kuomintang ticket completed registration for the election on 18 November 2019.
 Han and Chang finished second in the presidential election to incumbent president Tsai Ing-wen and her running mate William Lai.